abatima/Snake_Game/README.md

 # Snake Game 🐍

-A modern take on the classic arcade game built using **Python** and the **Turtle** graphics library.
-This project utilizes object-oriented programming (OOP) to manage the snake's behavior, food generation, and real-time score tracking.
+A modernized, object-oriented implementation of the classic Snake arcade game using Python and Turtle.
+Featuring high-score persistence, improved collision physics, and a modular architecture that separates snake behavior, food mechanics, and UI management.

 ## 🎮 Features

-* **Snake Growth:** Every time the snake eats food, it grows longer and the score increases.
+* **Persistent High Scores:** Your best score is now saved to a local data file, allowing you to track progress over time.
-* **Collision Detection:** The game detects when the snake hits the wall or its own tail.
+* **Modular OOP Design:** Separate classes for the snake, food, and scoreboard ensure clean, maintainable code.
-* **Randomized Food:** Food spawns at random locations across the screen.
+* **Dynamic Snake Growth:** The snake body expands and speeds up as you consume food.
-* **Scoreboard & High Score:** Tracks your current score and displays a "Game Over" message upon collision.
+* **Boundary & Tail Detection:** Enhanced collision logic detects both wall hits and self-collisions to trigger game-over states.
-* **Smooth Animation:** Uses screen updates and time delays for fluid movement.
+* **Smooth Refresh Rates:** Optimized using `screen.tracer(0)` and `screen.update()` for flicker-free gameplay.

 ## 🛠️ Built With